 If you choose to opt out, what exactly are you opting out of?

-By clicking on the opt out icon above, you are choosing not to receive Quantcast enabled interest-based content and advertisements.
-You are also choosing not to have Quantcast measure your pattern of website browsing or other online media consumption.
+By clicking on the opt out icon above, you are choosing not to receive Quantcast enabled interest-based content and advertisements in the browser you opt out from.
+You are also choosing not to have Quantcast measure your pattern of website browsing or other online media consumption from that browser.
+If you would like to opt out of Quantcast’s collection and use of mobile app data, you may do so through the device-level advertising preference setting available in the settings menus of your iOS and/or Android devices.

 This doesn’t mean you won’t be receiving interest-based content and advertisements from other (non-Quantcast) technology solutions or companies.
 We can only control the ads we serve.